bjss-data-academy/apache-spark-databricks/spark-sql.md

 The view is named `"scores"`- passed in as the method parameter.

-We can write SQL against this view.
+We can write SQL queries against this view.

 Let's find the (_rather poor - ed_) players who were out for a duck (no runs):

 ```sql
 select * from scores where score = 0 and out = 'Yes'